orchidsoftware/orchid.software/docs/en/docs/field.md

 Input::make('name')->type('url');
 ```

+> **Please note**.
+Please note that support for new HTML5 attributes such as `color` and `range` is dependent on the browser being used.
 You can learn more about attribute types at [Mozilla's website](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input).

-### Mask for entering values
+### Mask for Entering Values

-Great if the values should be written in a standard form, such as TIN or phone number
+A mask is a useful tool for enforcing a specific format for user input.
+For example, you might want to use a mask to ensure that phone numbers are entered in a standard format, or that currency values are entered with the correct number of decimal places.

-Example:
+To use a mask with an input field, you can use the `mask()` method and pass a string that defines the format of the input.
+The string should contain placeholders for the allowed characters and any fixed characters that should be included.
+Here is an example of using a mask to enforce a standard phone number format:

 ```php
 Input::make('phone')
     ->mask('(999) 999-9999')
     ->title('Phone number');
 ```

-An array with parameters can be passed to the mask, for example:
+You can also pass an array of options to the `mask()` method to customize the behavior of the mask.
+For example, you can use the `numericInput` option to specify that only numeric characters should be accepted:

 ```php
 Input::make('price')